 Chalk paint is the new rage in upcycling old pieces of furniture.
-Annie Sloan is a popular brand of chalk paint but there are many out there.
-Click here to watch a video about how they describe the process and the benefits of using chalk paint.
-This is the first of three of my chalk paint DIY projects.
+Annie Sloan is a famous chalk paint brand, but many are out there.
+Click here to watch a video describing the process and the benefits of using chalk paint.
+Visit our other chalk paint projects here.
 NOTE: I didn't use Annie Sloan paints here.

-I used ArtMinds Chalk Paint True Red and Art Minds Antique Wax for the finish.
-I purchased this brand from Michael's.
-I didn’t need much paint either.
-This one red container was all that was needed for this end table.
+I used one ArtMinds Chalk Paint True Red and one Art Minds Antique Wax for the finish.
+It was purchased at Michael's.
+This one red container was all needed for this red chalk paint end table.
 I only used one antique wax container too.
-And, I still have some left over for another future project.
-Many people choose other lighter colors for this project but since my furniture in this room is dark cherry, I didn't want to have the piece stand out.
+And I still have some leftovers for another future project.
+Many people choose other lighter colors for this project, but since my furniture in this room is dark cherry, I didn't want to have the piece stand out.

 My favorite part of this project is that there is very little prep involved.
 I didn't need to sand the table.
-I just dusted it off, wiped it with a wet towel and then dried it.
+I dusted it off, wiped it with a wet towel, and dried it.
 Then I began to paint.
 I purchase special brushes for this project.
 They are short bristle brushes.
 Brushes range in price.
-I recommend going for a midrange brush because the bristles are less likely to fall out.
+I recommend a midrange brush because the bristles are less likely to fall out.

-This is what it looked like when I painted on the True Red paint.
-It was not quite dry but you can see how it covers.
+The below picture is what it looked like when I painted on the True Red paint.
+It was not quite dry, but you can see how it covers.
 I pulled out the drawer so I could paint the front of the drawer separately.
 I liked doing all the areas you can see.
 So I didn't turn the table over and do the bottom.
-It really wasn't necessary on this piece because the underside of the table would never be seen by anyone.
+It wasn't necessary on this piece because no one would ever see the underside of the table.

-Then, I added the antique wax and then wiped it off right away.
-The longer it stayed on the paint the harder it was to get off.
+Then, I added the antique wax and wiped it away immediately.
+The longer it stayed on the paint, the harder it was to get off.
 The point of the wax is to make the streaks on the paint and add a nice light coating.
-This results in an old painted furniture piece without the mess of sanding or chipping paint.
+This results in an old-painted furniture piece without the mess of sanding or chipping paint.

-You can also add a clear matted coat finish to it if you want.
-The clear matted coat is great for pieces that will be exposed to wet areas.
-I added this step to my next two projects but plan on going back and adding the matted coat to this one as well.
+You can add a clear matted coat finish if you want.
+The clear matted coat is great for pieces exposed to wet areas.
+I added this step to my next two projects but planned to return and add the matted coat to this one.

 Drum roll, please.
-This is what it looks like.
-The project took one day.
-However, I couldn't put anything on it for 1 week after to make sure it was completely dry.
+The image below is what it looks like now.
+This red chalk paint end table project took one day.
+However, I couldn't put anything on it for one week after to make sure it was completely dry.